2023 Canadian Premier League final: Second half

 While Forge seemed to have momentum, Cavalry generated more scoring chances.
 Myer Bevan, Ali Musse, and Jesse Daley all had chances to open the scoring for Cavalry, but none could beat Forge goalkeeper Triston Henry.
 Forge's Béni Badibanga thought he had scored after chipping the ball over Cavalry keeper Marco Carducci and into the net, but the goal was called back due to a foul.
 Musse had another good chance denied by Henry with ten minutes remaining in the half.
 The match was scoreless after 90 minutes, forcing it into extra time.

 Extra time

-Musse broke the deadlock in the 11th minute of extra time to give Cavalry a 1–0 lead.
-Bevan won the ball in Forge's penalty area before passing it to Daley who setup Musse for his strike.
-However, Forge quickly equalized when Badibanga took a short corner from Kyle Bekker and fired a long-range shot into the top corner.
+Musse broke the deadlock in the 11th minute of extra time to give Cavalry a 1–0 lead; Bevan won the ball in Forge's penalty area before passing it to Daley who setup Musse for his strike.
+However, Forge quickly equalized when Badibanga took a short corner from Kyle Bekker and fired a long-range shot into the top corner of Cavalry's goal.

-In the 21st minute of extra time, Forge substitute Tristan Borges fired a leftfooted corner kick directly into the goal past Carducci for an olympico goal that stood up as the match winner.
+In the 21st minute of extra time, Forge substitute Tristan Borges fired a left-footed corner kick directly into Cavalry's goal past Carducci for an olimpico goal that stood up as the match winner.